 You have to take all that chaos in and create order out of it.
 A leader knows how to take everything into account and deliver a balanced and optimal solution.
 The process toward an optimal solution is a long one, too long to describe in a single article online.
 However, yearn to become a master at balancing the scales and keeping it all going.
 The first step to converting chaos into order is to turn yourself into a sponge of emotion.

 No Choice But to Listen and Not be Heard

-Your success as a leader will be correlated to how you deal with the lonesome facts of being in your position.
-How will you deal with knowing what you know and being required to do the things you need to do?
+Your success as a leader will be correlated to how you deal with the lonesome facets of being in your position.
+How will you emotionally deal with knowing what you know and being required to do the things you need to do?
 The purpose of this article is to simply acknowledge these facts, remind you to portray an image of strength, and to be confident in yourself fixing the issues at hand.